Skip to main content

 • Physical Verification: In-person events or pseudonym parties to verify identity.

-• Time-Locked Wallets: Users lock funds for a period to demonstrate unique human behavior.
+• Time-Locked Wallets: Users lock funds for a period to demonstrate unique human behaviour.

 • Zero-Knowledge Proofs (ZKPs): Allows users to prove specific attributes without revealing personal information